 Blind since the age of six, Marie-Laure has been guided by her father who built a miniature model of Paris so she can navigate her way home.
 Her father works at the natural history museum as an important key keeper as well as the guardian of its most valuable diamond.
 When the Nazis reach Paris, father and daughter leave the city to take refuge and hide the diamond.
 The parallel story is that of Werner, a young German orphan boy whose fascination with radios brings him to the notice of the Hitler Youth.
 He becomes a successful radio tracker on the hunt for the Resistance and their hidden treasures.

-Although an epic story in length this is a mesmerising bittersweet tale that will stay with you and one you will be happy to recommend to friends and book clubs.
+Although an epic story in length (over 500 pages) this is a mesmerising bittersweet tale that will stay with you and one you will be happy to recommend to friends and book clubs.